Lawn darts: Safety and bans in the U.S. and Canada

 In Canada, lawn darts caused at least 55 serious injuries.
 They were banned for sale in the country from July 1989.
 The sale of second-hand lawn darts is also illegal under the Hazardous Products Act.
 Since then, alternatives have surfaced that are available for sale in Canada and are made of plastic.
-As of 2020, a modified, safer version of lawn darts with a modified blunt-tip design may be purchased in the United States.
+As of today, a modified, safer version of lawn darts with a blunt-tip design may be purchased in the United States.